Mahurangi Magazine logo

 Setting aside the inconvenient, undemocratic pro-House of Lords-intent behind Churchill’s 11 November 1947 speech, the Mahurangi Magazine contends that the answer to Briffault’s entirely-valid-in-1930 contention, the ingenious machinery has long since been contrived.
 Conceptually, at least, the deliberative and electoral machinery to carry out, and in the most eleand the most transparentgantand the most transparent manner, all the important principles of democracy—including the long-overdue, less-than-superficial democratisation of the political-party system.
 Only the studiously depraved indifference of political parties and their corporate overlords, stands in the way.

-Meantime, mired in the poorly understood Climate Polycrisis, the imperative for democratic megamobilisation is incontrovertible.
+Meanwhile, mired in the poorly comprehended Climate Polycrisis, the imperative for democratic megamobilisation is incontrovertible, and beyond urgent.

 Return to text